Lidiya-MK/GitHub-Data-PDF-Summary-Generator/README.md

 1. Clone this repository to your local machine.
 2. Install the required Go packages.
-3. Run the application and enter your GitHub username when prompted.
+3. Run the application (```go run github-summary.go```) and enter your GitHub username (eg: ```Lidiya-MK```)when prompted.
 4. Voilà!
 Your PDF report will be generated and ready for viewing.

 ## Why Use This Tool?

 It's perfect for reflecting on your projects, or just having a neat overview of your GitHub activity.
-Plus, it’s always fun to see your hard work compiled in one place!
-And you wouldn't have to go to a browser to get this info just one command and your username.
+Plus, you get to view this information from your terminal just one command and your Github username will do.
 ## Contribution

 Feel free to contribute to this project!
 Whether it's fixing a bug, improving the code, or adding new features, your input is always welcome.